chijioke-ibekwe/work-item-processor/README.md

 ﻿# Work Item Processor
 Work Item Processor is a Spring Boot project that processes and reports work items.
-A work item is an entity with an inIt consists of a set of RESTful APIs for performing basic CRUD operations on a work item, and utilizes a producer-consumer design pattern to process created work items asynchronously via a RabbitMQ message broker.
-This application also serves a report of the work items on a single web page, using the Thymeleaf templating engine.
+A work item is an entity that has an id, value, status and result property.
+This application consists of a set of RESTful APIs for performing basic CRUD operations on a work item, and utilizes a producer-consumer design pattern to process created work items asynchronously via a RabbitMQ message broker.
+It also serves a report of the existing work items on a single web page, using the Thymeleaf templating engine.
+Work item processing involves the squaring its `value` to obtain the `result` property and updating the status value from `PROCESSING` to `COMPLETED`.
+The time it takes for a work item to be processed can be determined by multiplying the value of the work item by 1000ms.

 ## Getting Started
 ### Prerequisites
-For building and running the application you need the following (NB: version may vary):
+For building and running the application you need the following (NB: versions may vary):
 1. JDK 17
 2. Maven 3
 3. Docker